campudus/vertx-session-manager/README.md

 * `map-timeouts` The name of the shared map to be used to save timer-ids.
 Defaults to `com.campudus.vertx.sessionmanager.timeouts`.
 * `map-sessions` The name of the shared map to be used for the session storage.
 Defaults to `com.campudus.vertx.sessionmanager.sessions`.
 * `mongo-sessions` The configuration, when using MongoDB.
 If this is set, the session manager won't use SharedData and just use the MongoDB.
-    * `mongo-address`:  The main address of the MongoDB Persistor.
+    * `address`:  The main address of the MongoDB Persistor.
-    * `collection-name`:  The name of the collection, in which the session data should be stored.
+    * `collection`:  The name of the collection, in which the session data should be stored.

 ## Operations